Fortnite Save the World: Transition under Tencent

-By November 2013, Epic confirmed that Fortnite would not release that year, nor offered a target released date, though affirmed the game was still in development by several of its studios.
+By November 2013, Epic confirmed that Fortnite would not release that year, nor offered a target release date, though affirmed the game was still in development by several of its studios.
 Epic Games Vice President of Publishing Mike Fischer said in 2015 that Epic recognized that they "announced this game too soon", and that its lengthy development period was due to "very good reasons."
-Fortnite was a feature in the May 2014 issue of Game Informer, revealing that the title would be released as a free-to-play game.
+Fortnite was featured in the May 2014 issue of Game Informer, revealing that the title would be released as a free-to-play game.

 By 2014, Fortnite was at a "pretty functional prototype" with most of the Unreal 4 engine elements smoothed out, according to Mustard.
 Epic anticipated it would still take about three more years to complete, not only in polishing and balancing the game, but setting in place the necessary backend elements for the games-as-a-service model.
 To help support development and get player feedback, Epic used a series of closed alpha test periods.
 The game's first closed alpha, called Online Test 1, ran from December 2 to 19, 2014, while Online Test 2 ran from March 24 to April 14, 2015.
 Epic said the first alpha was designed to help it "make sure all of our basic systems are working" and establish "a baseline for how people play in order to make Fortnite better."
 After being demoed at WWDC 2015 on Mac, Fortnite entered closed beta testing in the fall of 2015.
-Approximately 50,000 players participated in these periods.
+Approximately 50,000 players took part in these periods.

 Fortnite was being developed alongside Paragon, which Epic announced in November 2015.
 As Paragon seemed to take Epic's focus, leaving little news about Fortnite, CEO Tim Sweeney said in March 2016 that they were still committed to Fortnite once Paragon was launched and established, given that much of the work on Fortnite would take time to get the right balance for gameplay.
 "We figure we should start with one major successful launch and do one at a time.
 Fortnite will be next."